leojang/Notes/Interview.md

 * you’ll want to be able to demonstrate proficiency in all of the skills stressed in the job
 * Whenever possible, quantify your response.
 The interviewer is looking to hire the candidate who can best solve a problem for the company
+* Whenever possible, quantify your response.
+The interviewer is looking to hire the candidate who can best solve a problem for the company

+### How to Answer Interview Questions About Leadership